 Branding Mistakes That Lead to Legal IP Trouble When Trying To Get A Trademark

 Creating a strong brand identity is vital for any business, but many entrepreneurs unknowingly make branding mistakes that lead to costly legal IP trouble.
-Whether you’re aiming to trademark your business name, trademark your brand name, or secure logo registration, understanding common pitfalls can save you time, money, and stress.
+Whether you’re aiming to secure a name or a logo registration, understanding common pitfalls can save you time, money, and stress.

 Here’s a deep dive into the most frequent branding mistakes that cause intellectual property (IP) issues and how to avoid them.